Use this file to discover all available pages before exploring further.

 Due to Google API limitations, only one Gmail account can be monitored per credential.
 For multiple accounts, create separate triggers with different credentials.

 Fires when: A new message is posted in the specified channel.
 (Real-time)Configuration: Choose your Slack credential and select the channel to monitor.
-Optionally ignore bot messages (recommended) and thread replies.Available variables: Message, Sender Name, Channel Name, Channel ID, Date, Thread ID, Attachment Names
+“Ignore Bot Messages” is enabled by default.
+You can also optionally ignore thread replies.Available variables: Message, Sender Name, Channel Name, Channel ID, Date, Thread ID, Attachment Names

-Always enable “Ignore Bot Messages” to prevent infinite loops if your agent posts back to the same channel.
+”Ignore Bot Messages” is on by default to prevent infinite loops if your agent posts back to the same channel.
+We recommend keeping it enabled unless you specifically need to process bot messages.

 Fires when: A new message is posted in the specified Teams channel.
 (Real-time)Configuration: Choose your Teams credential, select the team and channel.
 Optionally ignore bot messages and thread replies.Available variables: Message, Sender Name, Channel Name, Channel ID, Date, Subject